ianabc/callysto-website/content/blog/three-high-schoolers-bring-a-unique-perspective-to-developing-juypter-notebooks/index.md

-<p><strong>What makes this experience different from other projects you have worked on?</strong><br>“The best thing about my internship with the Callysto project is that I get a lot of hands-on experience with Python, and that means I will be one step ahead of my future computing science classmates.”<br>– Wenyi “Krystal” Hu</p>
+<p><strong>What makes this experience different from other projects you have worked on?</strong><br>"The best thing about my internship with the Callysto project is that I get a lot of hands-on experience with Python, and that means I will be one step ahead of my future computing science classmates."<br>– Wenyi “Krystal” Hu</p>